arpitbbhayani/articles/blogs/string-interning.md

 ## Intrinsic details about String Interning

 *Only compile-time strings are interned*.
-Strings that are specified during interpretation or compile time are interned.
+Strings that are specified during interpretation or compile-time are interned.
 Dynamically created strings are not interned.

 *Strings having ASCII letters and underscores are interned*.
-During compile time when general string literals are observed for interning, CPython ensues that the literals that matches the regular expression `[a-zA-Z0-9_]*` are interned.
+During compile time when general string literals are observed for interning, CPython ensues that the literals that match the regular expression `[a-zA-Z0-9_]*` are interned.
 This is defined in the function named `all_name_chars` in file [codeobject.c](https://github.com/python/cpython/blob/master/Objects/codeobject.c).

 # References